eike-heimpel/llm-privacy-layer/README.md

 - Provides detailed logging with performance metrics
 - Docker containerized for easy deployment
 - Runs as a standalone service without dependencies on specific LLM libraries
+- Modular architecture with separated components for improved maintainability
+- Smart cache management to prevent memory leaks

 ## Entity Types Detected